Prosecco & Petals

 Winter weddings will cause less issue with the bridal party and guest attendance.
 Fewer people are getting married, holidaying and generally doing things, so you will virtually be guaranteed that all your favourite people will be there.

-The length of daylight is also much longer, which can elongate outdoor lawn games or entertainment, the number of photographic opportunities, and generally, give a boost to the mood of guests.
+Summer weddings have longer daylight hours, which can elongate outdoor lawn games or entertainment, the number of photographic opportunities, and generally, give a boost to the mood of guests.

-Summer brides may have to pay slightly more or pick somewhat earlier, but the vast range of dresses are light and designed for the summer season.
+Summer brides will have a wider selection of dresses and styles to choose from and will need less overclothing.
 The same is true of most bridesmaid dresses and guest wedding attire.
 Bridal makeup styles and hair can also last much longer as fewer touch-ups will be required.

 It is recommended to opt for a summer wedding if: